-In 1980, interest in the old merry-go-round was resurrected, and restoration began at The Country Shop in rural Roland, Iowa.
+In 1980, interest in the old merry-go-round was resurrected, and restoration began at The Country Shop in rural Roland.
 Layers of paint were removed, repairs made, and original colors of paint were mixed to match the old shades.

-After one and one-half years, the original stencils, colors, and prints were completely restored to their present gleaming condition.
-A special structure was built to house the carousel, and on June 4, 1982, a dedication was held.
+After some 18 months, the original stencils, colors, and prints were completely restored to their present gleaming condition.
+A special structure was built to house the carousel and on June 4, 1982, a dedication was held.

-This summer, come buy a bag of popcorn, climb aboard the carousel, and be a part of the magic that exists among the brass poles, revolving lights, and merry tunes.
+Climb aboard the carousel and be a part of the magic that exists among the brass poles, revolving lights, and merry tunes.